jitsi/handbook/docs/dev-guide/configuration.md

 Default: **unset**

 A list of custom buttons that can be added to the Participant Context Menu.
 Each will have an icon, that can be either a base64 encoded image or the path to an image, a unique id, and a text that will be displayed alongside the icon in the menu.
-This custom button will trigger the `participantMenuButtonClick` event that will the id set to the button as the `key` and the `participantId`, representing the id of the participant for which the button was clicked.
+This custom button will trigger the `participantMenuButtonClick` event that will have the id set to the button as the `key` and the `participantId`, representing the id of the participant for which the button was clicked.

 ```javascript
 customParticipantMenuButtons: [